 A festival celebrating Uist's literature.

-Glasgow's Aye Write! and Wee Write! book festivals run in March every year.
+The Aye Write! and Wee Write! book festivals take place in Glasgow.

 Just a few miles over the Border with Scotland, so we've included it in our list!